Gold-hued lazy days Clockwise from top: Aya, Karen, Alice, Shinobu, and Youko.

 Nonuniform Uniform: Karen wears a parka with the Union Jack above the uniform.
 The others mention that it may be against the rules.
 Also Yoko never wears her blazer.

 Phenotype Stereotype: Largely averted.
 Alice is short even by Japanese standards, and Karen is neither the tallest nor the bustiest of the cast.
 The remaining stereotypes, blonde hair and blue eyes, though, were played straight—the "kin-iro" in the title refers, partly, to blonde hair.

 Shown Their Work: The depictions of England in the first episode are basically accurate; and the Carteret house was basically drawn out of a real English Bed & Breakfast in a small townnote The owner of said Bed & Breakfast inn also happens to travel to Japan to teach British culture and etiquette to the Japanese.
 Also, as mentioned above, they at least tried their best to defy Gratuitous English, despite the Japanese are clearly not the best English speakers in the world.

 Surprisingly Good English: The anime used Japanese voice actors fluent in English, and has the scripts reviewed by an English school.

 While the English is surprisingly good by Western standards, it isn't exactly perfect.
-Not a single British accent is even attempted despite the first episode taking place in England note The characters speak in a more neutral or American accent instead and some words used are out of place note Aren't you going to eat that desert?.
+Not a single British accent is even attempted despite the first episode taking place in England note The characters speak in a more neutral or American accent instead; their best attempt at giving the characters a British accent is having Alice pronounce "little" as "li'ull" a couple times, dropping the "T" sound and some words used are out of place note Aren't you going to eat that desert?.